Music of Israel: Classical music

 Classical composers in Israel have continued to explore and develop a distinctive Israeli identity in art music.
-Some Israeli composers have chosen explicitly Jewish or Middle Eastern materials for their compositions.
 Many have drawn on explicitly Jewish or Middle Eastern materials in their compositions.
 Leon Schidlowsky composed works inspired by Jewish themes, including the Holocaust, while also incorporating elements of his Latin American heritage.

-Betty Olivero integrates melodies and modal structures from her Sephardic Jewish background into her music,.
+Betty Olivero integrates melodies and modal structures from her Sephardic Jewish background into her music.
 An example is Achot Ketana, which is based on a 13th-century Sephardic prayer and includes a quotation from a Bach chaconne.

 Tsippi Fleischer sets classical texts in languages such as Arabic and Ugaritic to contemporary musical settings, employing features of Arabic music, including the use of maqamat and microtonal intonation, alongside traditional and modern instrumentation.
 Her composition The Goddess Anath, based on Ugaritic texts, is scored for woman's voice, violin, piano, percussion, and dancer.

-André Hajdu, an immigrant from Hungary, arranged Hasidic melodies for jazz ensembles, while Mark Kopytman, who immigrated from Russia, composed symphonic and chamber works centered on Jewish themes.
+André Hajdu, an immigrant from Hungary, arranged Hasidic melodies for jazz ensembles.
+Mark Kopytman, who immigrated from Russia, composed symphonic and chamber works centered on Jewish themes.

 Daniel Barenboim conducting the West-Eastern Divan Orchestra, a project bringing together Israeli and Arab musicians.

 Other Israeli composers who have incorporated Jewish and Israeli elements into their work have included Noam Sheriff, Ami Maayani, Yehezkel Braun, Tzvi Avni, Yitzhak Yedid, Lior Navok, and Gilad Hochman.

-In addition to the Israel Philharmonic Orchestra, several other orchestras in Israel have achieved recognition, such as the Jerusalem Symphony Orchestra—supported by the state broadcasting authority—the Rishon LeZion Orchestra, and the Israel Camerata Jerusalem.
+In addition to the Israel Philharmonic Orchestra, several other orchestras in Israel have achieved recognition, such as the Jerusalem Symphony Orchestra (supported by the state broadcasting authority), the Rishon LeZion Orchestra, and the Israel Camerata Jerusalem.
 One of the key motivations for the establishment and support of these orchestras was to provide employment for highly trained Russian immigrant musicians who arrived in Israel in large numbers.

 The New Israeli Opera, founded in 1985, marked the first successful effort to establish a permanent repertory opera company in the country, following several unsuccessful attempts dating back to the 1940s.
 In 1995, the company moved into its permanent venue at the Golda Center in Tel Aviv-Jaffa.

 Israel has also produced internationally recognized performers and conductors.
 Notable figures include pianist and conductor Daniel Barenboim, conductor Eliahu Inbal, and a number of distinguished violinists such as Itzhak Perlman, Pinchas Zukerman, Gil Shaham, Ivry Gitlis, Gil Shohat and Shlomo Mintz.

 The Jerusalem Quartet is a string quartet that has achieved international acclaim.
-Other leading chamber groups include the Jerusalem Trio, the Tel Aviv Soloists, the Carmel Quartet and the Aviv Quartet.
+Other leading chamber groups include the Jerusalem Trio, the Tel Aviv Soloists, the Carmel Quartet, and the Aviv Quartet.